Orange-OpenSource/ns-O-RAN-flexric/docs/LENA_MODEL_REPORTING_PARAMETERS.md

 4. Navigate to `/path/to/flexric/build/examples/ric/` and then run `./nearRT-RIC`.

-5. Navigate to `/path/to/mmwave-LENA-oran` and then run `./ns3 --run scratch/orange-rf-kpi-reporting`
+5. Navigate to `/path/to/mmwave-LENA-oran` and then run `./ns3 run scratch/orange-rf-kpi-reporting`

-6. Navigate to `/path/to/flexric/build/examples/xApp/c/orange/` and then run `./xapp_kpm_rc`.
+6. Navigate to `/path/to/flexric/build/examples/xApp/c/orange/` and then run `./xapp_kpm_rc_Enhanced`.

 in the bellow you can fined the all prameters and its locations that supported in 5G-LEAN